macunan/iradio/README.md

 - Note You can transmit local mp3 files or remote url streams of your favorite internet radios stations.

 ## Requirements
-- Linux Instalation running on Raspbery pi 3 board.
+- Linux Instalation running on Raspbery pi 3b+ board.
 - Small connector cable for GPIO 4 (pin 7 on header P1).
 - A bit of time and effort.
 - Good power supply for your raspberry pi.
-- Fm Receiver so you can listen to your internet radio on or mp3s.
+- Fm Receiver so you can listen to your internet radio  or mp3s.
-- Computer or phone to follow all steps.
+- Computer or phone/tablet to follow all steps.
 - ssh access your raspberry pi and root like user to execute backend commands
 - Be careful with your country/state regulations regarding FM  transmissions is your responsibility to follow them and comply with local laws and regulations in your region.
 ## Installation